Riyu44/NCBS-Workshop/README.md

 spatial_data <- RunPCA(spatial_data, features = VariableFeatures(object = spatial_data))
 ```
 - **Output** - This block scales the data and performs PCA.
 You should see PCA results stored in the spatial_data object.
+- **Understanding the code** - Code ensures that data is subsequently scaled to standardize gene expression levels, making genes comparable by removing biases due to different expression ranges.
+Finally, Principal Component Analysis (PCA) is performed on these variable features to reduce dimensionality, preserving significant variability and highlighting essential patterns for downstream clustering and visualization.
+These steps collectively ensure robust, accurate, and insightful analysis of spatial transcriptomics data.

 ### 6. **Cluster and Filter**